Need2Revolt/FVWMoo/README.md

 The virtual desktop is organized in a 3x3 matrix. in the bottom right you'll see a navigator if you ever get lost.
 Hovering your cursor over the edges will move to the neighbouring virtual desktop and windows can be moved freely, even overlapping between virtual desktops.

 ### Gestures
+Gestures in FVWM are the main reason I choose this VM back in the day, they allow you to draw shapes with your mouse and have the VM react to it.
+You will not get a visual cue of the shape being drawn.
+Possible shapes follow a keypad style matrix:
+789
+456
+123
+so an L shape would be 74123
+Available gestures are:
+- 258 (straight line down to up): open browser
+- 78963 (left then down): open terminal
+- 78963 while holding shift key (left then down): open terminal with -su (you'll need to provide root password)
+- 12369 (left then up: open file manager
+- 74123 (down then left): open text editor

 ### Quake console
 Having a quick accessible console window handy is always a good thing.
 Hitting Alt+F1 on your keyboard will bring up/hide a neat quake-like console, if you're old like me, you know what that is, otherwise just try it and you'll understand...